Kathleen Margaret Cole: Biography

 Robert G. Sheath of the 1990 book Biology of the Red Algae.
-The book is an important authoritative reference and survey of research from 1973 to 1989 on the phylum Rhodophyta.
-The book was reissued in 2011.
+The book is an authoritative reference and survey of research from 1973 to 1989 on the phylum Rhodophyta and was reissued in 2011.

-She was excellent as a contralto singer.
-During her years as a UBC student, she performed in many concerts and in Vancouver on radio broadcasts.
+Cole was an established contralto singer.
+During her years as a UBC student, she performed in many concerts, and on radio broadcasts in Vancouver.
 As a UBC faculty member, she was active in the university's Music Society.